• Skip to main content

 Yes!
 Wrap unbaked chicken pot pie well with either plastic wrap or aluminum foil.
 Place into a freezer for 4-5 months.
 It is best to freeze chicken pot pie in a non self-defrosting freezer.

-• Slice of pumpkin cake with crumb topping on white plate.
+• Slice of yellow layer cake with chocolate frosting on small white plate.

 Chicken pot pie in dual handle cast iron pan with slice missing.